-- Note: Guidance on the development and implementation of fatigue management regulations is contained in the Manual for the Oversight of Fatigue Management Approaches (ICAO Doc 9966). - 4.10.1 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, the operator shall comply with standards established by CAAF for the purpose of managing fatigue, based upon scientific principles, knowledge and operational experience with the aim of ensuring that flight and cabin crew members are performing at an adequate level of alertness and includes: - Regulations for flight time, flight duty period, duty period and rest period limitations; and
+Note: Guidance on the development and implementation of fatigue management regulations is contained in the Manual for the Oversight of Fatigue Management Approaches (ICAO Doc 9966).

-- Provisions to enable an operator to use a Fatigue Risk Management System (FRMS) to manage fatigue and FRMS regulations. - 4.10.2 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, the operator, in compliance with 4.10.1 and for the purposes of managing its fatigue-related safety risks, shall establish either: - Flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by CAAF; or - A Fatigue Risk Management System (FRMS) in compliance with 4.10.6 for all operations; or - An FRMS in compliance with 4.10.6 for part of its operations and the requirements of 4.10.2 a) for the remainder of its operations. - 4.10.3 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, where the operator adopts prescriptive fatigue management regulations for part or all of its operations, CAAF may approve, in exceptional circumstances, variations to these regulations on the basis of a risk assessment provided by the operator.
+- 4.10.1 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, the operator shall comply with standards established by CAAF for the purpose of managing fatigue, based upon scientific principles, knowledge and operational experience with the aim of ensuring that flight and cabin crew members are performing at an adequate level of alertness and includes: - Regulations for flight time, flight duty period, duty period and rest period limitations; and - Provisions to enable an operator to use a Fatigue Risk Management System (FRMS) to manage fatigue and FRMS regulations. - 4.10.2 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, the operator, in compliance with 4.10.1 and for the purposes of managing its fatigue-related safety risks, shall establish either: - a) Flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by CAAF; or - b) A Fatigue Risk Management System (FRMS) in compliance with 4.10.6 for all operations; or - c) An FRMS in compliance with 4.10.6 for part of its operations and the requirements of 4.10.2 a) for the remainder of its operations. - Note.
+Complying with the prescriptive fatigue management regulations does not relieve the operator of the responsibility to manage its risks, including fatigue-related risks, using its safety management system (SMS) in accordance with the provisions of Annex 19

+- 4.10.3 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, where the operator adopts prescriptive fatigue management regulations for part or all of its operations, CAAF may approve, in exceptional circumstances, variations to these regulations on the basis of a risk assessment provided by the operator.
 Approved variations shall provide a level of safety equivalent to, or better than that achieved through the prescriptive fatigue management regulations. - 4.10.4 The operator's FRMS requires the approval of CAAF before it may take the place of any or all of the prescriptive fatigue management regulations.
-An approved FRMS shall provide a level of safety equivalent to, or better than, the prescriptive fatigue management regulations. - 4.10.5 Further to the provisions of 4.10.4 and where the operator implements an FRMS to manage fatiguerelated safety risks; to ensure that an FRMS provides a level of safety equivalent to, or better than, the prescriptive fatigue management regulations, the operator shall: - Establish maximum values for flight times and/or flight duty periods(s) and duty period(s), and minimum values for rest periods.
-These values shall be based upon scientific principles and knowledge, subject to safety assurance processes, and acceptable to CAAF; - implement a decrease in maximum values and an increase in minimum values in the event that the operator's data indicates these values are too high or too low, respectively; and Any increase in maximum values or decrease in minimum values requires the approval of CAAF after evaluating the operator's justification for such changes, based on accumulated FRMS experience and fatigue-related data.
+An approved FRMS shall provide a level of safety equivalent to, or better than, the prescriptive fatigue management regulations. - 4.10.5 Further to the provisions of 4.10.4 and where the operator implements an FRMS to manage fatiguerelated safety risks; to ensure that an FRMS provides a level of safety equivalent to, or better than, the prescriptive fatigue management regulations, the operator shall: - a) Establish maximum values for flight times and/or flight duty periods(s) and duty period(s), and minimum values for rest periods.
+These values shall be based upon scientific principles and knowledge, subject to safety assurance processes, and acceptable to CAAF; - b) implement a decrease in maximum values and an increase in minimum values in the event that the operator's data indicates these values are too high or too low, respectively; and - c) Any increase in maximum values or decrease in minimum values requires the approval of CAAF after evaluating the operator's justification for such changes, based on accumulated FRMS experience and fatigue-related data.